thoughtworks/epirust/README.md

 # EpiRust
-## An Epidemiology simulation framework built in Rust
+## An agent-based epidemiology simulation framework built in Rust

 This is a monorepo containing code for the EpiRust framework -